 If the side position becomes too uncomfortable, it’s alright to move to your back.

+Listen for gurgling sounds under your right rib cage.
+The favorable sound is a signal that your gallbladder is indeed releasing bile – and a sign that the coffee enema has dilated your portal vein.
+It’s doing its job!
 You may have the urge to have a bowel movement.
 Don’t!
 But continue to breathe deep, steady, and exhale deeply to relax your abdomen.
 It’s okay to leave the plastic enema tip in your rectum to assist in preventing leaks.

 Afterward, be sure to hydrate by drinking a large glass of water.
 Facilitate further detoxing by adding a pinch of salt and fresh lemon juice to your water glass.
 The mixture encourages your electrolytes to stay balanced.